Kevinpgalligan/RewindRSS/README.md

 ```

 ### TODO
-* Make interface less web-specific, feeds don't necessarily have to be from the internet.
-* Add other slots required for feed items (link, publication date -- not sure about guid), note that 'description' is the actual content.
 * Create code to tie it all together:
    - On start-up, load files in config directory.
 Allows user to define new feeds.
 And configure
      the port.
 And URL?